tommanni/lab-instrument-registry/README.md

 ## 📖 About This Project

-This is a university software engineering project developed for Tampere University's MET Laboratory.
-The system helps track laboratory instruments, their maintenance schedules, and history.
+A production instrument registry system developed for Tampere University's MET Laboratory.
+Tracks laboratory equipment, maintenance schedules, and history for ~3,000 instruments across hundreds of users.

 **Project History:** Built by student teams across two semesters (Spring 2025 and Autumn 2025) with continued development and feature additions.